Cruisin' (Earth, Wind & Fire song)

-"Cruisin" is a love ballad by American band Earth, Wind & Fire.
+"Cruisin" is a love ballad by the American band Earth, Wind & Fire.
 It is featured in the film Get On The Bus and was released on the soundtrack album by Interscope Records on October 8, 1996.
 The song features the falsetto singing on the lead vocals of Philip Bailey.
 It was included on Earth, Wind & Fire's studio album "In The Name Of Love", the following year.
 The song was written by Philip Bailey, Roxanne Seeman, Morris Pleasure and Sonny Emory while the production was handled by Maurice White.

 It was the first Earth, Wind & Fire song to appear in a movie since "Got To Get You Into My Life" in "Sgt.
 Pepper's Lonely Heart Club Band."

 Overview

 Cruisin' was produced by Maurice White and composed by Philip Bailey, Roxanne Seeman, Morris Pleasure and Sonny Emory.
 The song first appeared on Earth, Wind & Fire's 1996 studio LP "Avatar" which was only released in Japan.